 “Eight kids on his soccer team ended up addicted to heroin,” says a mother from a parents' support group.
 “Good kids from good families.”
 Intimate and unvarnished, the film explores the young addicts’ perilous existence and their parents’ anguish.

-“It’s hard to find anyone in New England who hasn’t been touched what’s going on,” says filmmaker Steven Okazaki.
-“Nearly everyone you meet has someone they care about who’s addicted to heroin or who’s died from an overdose.”
+“It’s hard to find anyone in New England who hasn’t been touched by the heroin epidemic,” says filmmaker Steven Okazaki.
+“Nearly everyone has someone they care about who’s struggling with addiction or died from an overdose.”

 In ten years, opiate-related deaths in the U.S. have quadrupled.